hennasoftware/.github/profile/README.md

-# Welcome to Our GitHub Organization! 🎉
+# Welcome to our GitHub organization! 🎉

 ### **Who We Are**
 We are a passionate group of friends collaborating to create impactful projects.
 Our goal is to learn, grow, and improve our technical and professional skills while delivering real-world solutions that benefit society.